markfinn/MRBus-Bootloader/README.md

 * update this doc and the doc in the code
 * make mrbus.py a package and submit to pypi
 * make the bootloader upgrade by bootloader wrapper application
+* make bootloader and load.py use CMP for bigger packets.  remember that the CMT negotiated by the app is not valid for the bootloader

 Using:
 -----